ankaAR/bestiario5e/_creatures/champion.md

 ***Multiataque.*** The champion makes three attacks with its greatsword or its light crossbow.

 ***Greatsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
-Impacto: 12 (2d6+5) slashing damage, plus 7 (2d6) slashing damage if the champion has more than half of its total hit points remaining.
+Impacto: 12 (2d6+5) puntos de daño cortante, más 7 (2d6) puntos de daño cortante if the champion has more than half of its total hit points remaining.

 ***Light Crossbow.*** Ranged Weapon Attack: +6 to hit, range 80/320 pies, un objetivo.
-Impacto: 6 (1d8+2) puntos de daño perforante, plus 7 (2d6) puntos de daño perforante if the champion has more than half of its total hit points remaining.
+Impacto: 6 (1d8+2) puntos de daño perforante, más 7 (2d6) puntos de daño perforante if the champion has more than half of its total hit points remaining.